 Best Brain Food

 The saying goes “You are what you eat,” so we should all pay attention to the food we consume because a well-balanced diet is not only good for our physical health but our mental health as well.
-There are some foods which are particularly beneficial to our grey matter, and those indulging in challenging mental activities – be it solving quadratic equations, playing chess or even poker, should have these foods in mind.
+There are some foods which are particularly beneficial to our grey matter, and those indulging in challenging mental activities – be it solving quadratic equations, playing chess or even betting online with a bonus code, should have these foods in mind.

 They are at the very top of the foods which are most abundant in antioxidant because they include vitamin K, vitamin C, and fiber.
 They have a high gallic acid level which helps protect the brain from oxidative stress, short-term memory loss, and degeneration (some studies have even shown that they are potentially beneficial to reducing the effects of Alzheimer’s and dementia).
 Studies on aging rats showed how those who had a blueberry-rich diet presented significant improvements when it came to their motor skills and learning capacity.
 So don’t wait and grab a cup of blueberries right away (one cup is recommended per day).